envoyproxy/gateway/site/content/en/latest/user/security/backend-tls.md

 ## TLS Certificates

-Generate the certificates and keys used by the Gateway to terminate client TLS connections.
+Generate the certificates and keys used by the backend to terminate TLS connections from the Gateways.

 Create a root certificate and private key to sign certificates: